hamroz/Ross-MS/README.md

 #### Planned App's features list:
 - able to add/modify items (done)
 - make authentication with SQL (done)
+- seperate interface for customers and admins
+- make verification for add/modify buttons (alert when the required field is empty or has wrong datatype)

 #### List of completed features:
 - all